Me watching an exciting conversation between Francois Mitjavile (Tertre Roteboeuf) and Anne Bjurner

 Astonishing evening on Sunday the 6th of April.
 In addition to a little vertical tasting of white Domaine de Chevalier, I tasted other wines from Olivier Bernard.
 Then dinner with some fantastic wines from vintages ending with 4.

 Whites for the dinner

-Olivier Bernard explained - " You know, the 2013 vintage was very difficult and needed a lot of work in the vineyard and cellar, we succeeded anyway to make a really good red and beautiful white despite difficult circumstances, so I hope you will enjoy my wine in both colours".
+Olivier Bernard explained - " You know, the 2013 vintage was challenging and needed a lot of work in the vineyard and cellar, we succeeded anyway to make a good red and beautiful white despite difficult circumstances, so I hope you will enjoy my wine in both colors".

-Then four vintages of white Domaine de Chevalier - classy, stylish, rich and refined 2013 (94-95p), lighter 2012 but still with classy elegance and finesse (94p), stunning 2011 with fabulous intensity, complexity and length, sophisticated touch, great richness and length (96p) and even better 2010 which was extremely sophisticated, with fabulous acidity and depth, and long caressing aftertaste (97p).
+Then four vintages of white Domaine de Chevalier - classy, stylish, rich, and refined 2013 (94-95p), lighter 2012 but still with graceful elegance and finesse (94p), stunning 2011 with fabulous intensity, complexity, and length, sophisticated touch, great richness and length (96p) and even better 2010 which was highly sophisticated, with fantastic acidity and depth, and long caressing aftertaste (97p).

 Then a blast from the past, the 1924 Lafite had an incredible nose of truffles, a truffy palate, riveting elegance, and remarkable complexity.
 Amazing wine.
 95p.